-See the "engine break-in section prior to operating engine for the first time.
+See the "engine break-in section prior to operatingengineforthefirsttime.

-To start the engine without the electric starter.
+To start the engine without the electric starter:

-- 1. Follow steps 1 through 5. - 2.
+- 1. Follow steps 1 through 4. - 2.
 With the throttle closed, operate the kick starter with a rapid, continuous motion.

-- Do not allow the kick starter to snap back freely against the pedal stop as engine case damage could result. - · Raise the kick starter pedal after the kick starter lever is returned to the stop. - 3.
-Follow steps / through 8.
+- Do not allow the kick starter to snap back freely against the pedal stop as engine case damage could result. - Raise the kick starter pedal after the kick starter lever is returned to the stop.